vrathsmill/web-0217-lectures/assessment/assessments.md

-We want to see assess your comfort level with Object-Oriented Ruby, and sql.
+We want to see assess your comfort level with Object-Oriented Ruby, sql, and the parts of sinatra that we covered.

 To begin, please install the gem gist.
 Instructions available here: https://github.com/defunkt/gist

-When you're done, make a Gist of your entire folder and send it to us here: https://goo.gl/forms/k4iiBOsln6WeG7np1
+When you're done, make a Gist of your entire folder and send it to us here: https://goo.gl/forms/qVLFdR5MVzNyQNJq1

 Ruby